chengjun334/Pray-to-The-Big-Dipper/README.md

 ## Summary

 Pray to the Big Dipper is a unique type of prayer in Taoism.
-Taoists believe that human life and death are closely related to the stars.
+Taoists believe that praying to the dipper who is in charge of death at the right time can avoid disaster and prolong life.

 https://www.youtube.com/watch?v=FiYysvyk3gc